mLihs/svg-bem/README.md

 ## Usage

-The SVG BEM SVGO Compressor will compress your SVG assets whenever you export them, without you having to do anything.
+The SVG BEM extends the standard Sketch SVG Export and compress your SVG assets whenever you export them. **You have to do anything**.

 ## Editing Settings